flakybitnet/mongodb-oci/README.md

 ```
 So, the goal of the project is to provide the ability to run an application on generic `amd64` architecture.

-## Image
+## Images

 Our images are based on Bitnami's and published in [Quay](https://quay.io/repository/flakybitnet/mongodb-server),
 [GHCR](https://github.com/flakybitnet/nextcloud-docker/pkgs/container/mongodb-server), [AWS](https://gallery.ecr.aws/flakybitnet/mongodb/server) and Harbor registries.

-They contain the [healthcheck utility written in Rust](https://github.com/syndikat7/mongodb-rust-ping) as well as the [MongoDb tools](https://github.com/mongodb/mongo-tools).
+They also contain the [healthcheck utility written in Rust](https://github.com/syndikat7/mongodb-rust-ping).

 ## Usage